 The Awards Committee shall:

-Receive direction from the President and/or the Executive Council with regard to the subject of awards;
+Receive direction from the President and/or the Board of Directors with regard to the subject of awards;

-Make recommendations to the Executive Council with regard to the creation of various awards which would be consistent with and further the purposes of the Association;
+Make recommendations to the Board of Directors with regard to the creation of various awards which would be consistent with and further the purposes of the Association;

-Make recommendations to the Executive Council with regard to policies and procedures for selection of appropriate recipients for awards, to include NMNGA awards and NGAUS awards; and
+Make recommendations to the Board of Directors with regard to policies and procedures for selection of appropriate recipients for awards, to include NMNGA awards and NGAUS awards; and

-Carry out the direction of the Executive Council with regard to the implementation of award programs in existence and administered by the Association.
+Carry out the direction of the Board of Directors with regard to the implementation of award programs in existence and administered by the Association.

 The Scholarship Committee shall:

-Receive direction from the President and/or the Executive Council with regard to the subject of scholarships;
+Receive direction from the President and/or the Board of Directors with regard to the subject of scholarships;

-Make recommendations to the Executive Council with regard to the creation of various scholarships which would be consistent with and further the purposes of the Association;
+Make recommendations to the Board of Directors with regard to the creation of various scholarships which would be consistent with and further the purposes of the Association;

-Make recommendations to the Executive Council with regard to policies and procedures for the selection of appropriate recipients for scholarships.
+Make recommendations to the Board of Directors with regard to policies and procedures for the selection of appropriate recipients for scholarships.

-Carry out the direction of the Executive Council with regard to the implementation of scholarship programs in existence and administered by the Association.
+Carry out the direction of the Board of Directors with regard to the implementation of scholarship programs in existence and administered by the Association.

 The Nominations Committee shall be chaired by the Immediate Past-President and shall: